Ru37av/delta_demo/README.md

 # delta_demo
-this repo for learning a git and github
+This repo for learning a git and github.